-Class X, D and Z Units may only be held by investors who have a discretionary investment management arrangement with the Investment Manager or who are otherwise clients of the Investment Manager.
-Investment in Class X, D and Z Units by other investors may be accepted by the Manager at its discretion.
+Class X Units, Class X EUR, Class X EUR Hedged, Class D EUR Units, Class D EUR Hedged Units, Class Z, Class Z EUR, and Class Z EUR Hedged Units may only be held by investors who have a discretionary investment management arrangement with the Investment Manager or who are otherwise clients of the Investment Manager.
+Investment in Class X Units, Class X EUR, Class X EUR Hedged, Class D Units, Class Z, Class Z EUR, and Class Z EUR Hedged Units by other investors may be accepted by the Manager at its discretion.

-Class V Units may only be held by investors who have a discretionary investment management arrangement with specific providers of independent advisory services or discretionary investment management services who have entered into an agreement with the Investment Manager.
+Class V Units, hedged and unhedged, may only be held by investors who have a discretionary investment management arrangement with specific providers of independent advisory services or discretionary investment management services who have entered into an agreement with the Investment Manager.
 Investment in Class V Units by other investors may be accepted by the Manager at its discretion.